estuary/flow/site/docs/concepts/connectors.md

 3. Resource configuration such as a specific database table to capture, which is also specific to the connector.

-To integrate a connector within your dataflow, you define all three components within your catalog specification:
+To integrate a connector within your dataflow,
+You define all three components within your catalog specification.

+The web application is intended to generate the catalog specification YAML file.
+From there, you can use [flowctl](./flowctl.md) to refine it in your local environment.
+It's also possible to manually write your catalog YAML files, but this isn't the recommended workflow.

 ```yaml
 materializations: